Here for You, Every Step of the Way

 Your first appointment with your surgeon

-For many cancers, surgery is the first step of the treatment journey.
+For many cancers, surgery is the next step of the treatment journey.
 When you make your first appointment, the receptionist will let you know what information to bring with you.
 This will likely include imaging and test results, which will enable your surgeon to perform a comprehensive consultation and make a recommendation about the surgical approach that’s right for you.
 Your surgeon may also request additional imaging to better assess your tumor.

 Your first medical oncology appointment

 When you make your first appointment, the receptionist will let you know what information to bring with you.
 This will likely include imaging and test results, which will enable us to perform a comprehensive consultation.
-After your visit, we’ll report promptly to your referring and family doctors.
+After your visit, we’ll report promptly to your referring and family providers.
 You’ll be set up with a pre-treatment visit to create an individualized treatment plan.
 During this visit, you may meet with a social worker, pharmacist and nursing staff, as well as receive a tour of the clinic if desired.

 Your first cancer treatment